University of Cape Town: Student life

 In addition to the plethora of student societies, there are several student organisations dedicated to the development of communities surrounding the university in the Cape Metropolitan Area.
 Some of the biggest include: SHAWCO, Ubunye and RAG.
 Recently, several students movements have developed, such as the Green Campus Initiative.

 Rankings

-The University of Cape Town is the most prestigious African university according to several rankings.
-It achieved a rank of 198 in the 2019 QS World University Rankings, a rank of 156 in the 2019 Times Higher Education World University Rankings, and a rank of 201–300 in the Shanghai Academic Ranking of World Universities, making it the highest-ranked African university in these rankings.
+The university received a rank of 198 in the 2019 QS World University Rankings, a rank of 164 in the 2026 Times Higher Education World University Rankings, and a rank of 201–300 in the Shanghai Academic Ranking of World Universities.

-The faculty of Commerce as well as the faculty of Law and Medicine have appeared in the top 100 faculties internationally.
-The Law Faculty achieved a global rank of 40 in the 2014 QS World University Rankings by Subject.
-Although the university remains the highest ranking in Africa as of 2022 its ranking has been declining since 2015.
+The faculties of Commerce, Law and Medicine have appeared in the top 100 faculties internationally.
+The Faculty of Law achieved a global rank of 40 in the 2014 QS World University Rankings by Subject.